Old Mission Peninsula AVA

 Old Mission Peninsula is an American Viticultural Area (AVA) located in Grand Traverse County on the Old Mission Peninsula landform extending into Grand Traverse Bay of Lake Michigan in Northern Michigan.
 The peninsula is approximately 19 mi long and no more than 3 mi wide at any point bracketed by Traverse City at the southern end and Old Mission Point on its northern end.
-The wine appellation was established as the nation's 92nd and Michigan's fourth AVA on June 8, 1987, by the Bureau of Alcohol, Tobacco and Firearms (ATF) after reviewing the petition submitted by Edward O'Keefe, President of the Chateau Grand Traverse Winery, proposing a viticultural area named "Old Mission Peninsula".
+It was established as the nation's 92^{nd} and Michigan's fourth wine appellation on June 8, 1987 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Edward O'Keefe, President of the Chateau Grand Traverse Winery, proposing a viticultural area named "Old Mission Peninsula".

 The total size is approximately 30 sqmi with 1800 acre of vinifera vineyards for wine production in the Old Mission Peninsula.
 Chateau Grand Traverse Winery was the only winery located within the boundary of the viticultural area.
 As of 2023, the Peninsula wine industry includes 11 wineries and a thriving enotourism industry.
 The climate on the peninsula is moderated by the surrounding waters, helping to prevent frost during the growing season.
 Grape varietals suitable to cool climates, such as Riesling, Chardonnay, Gewürztraminer, Pinot gris, Pinot noir, Cabernet Franc, and Merlot do best in the Old Mission Peninsula AVA.

 The peninsula has extensive cherry orchards and vineyards.
 There are ten wineries offering tasting rooms, each located within 5 mi of each other.
 Of Traverse City's two wine-growing peninsulas, Old Mission is smaller and more easily accessible in a single day.
 The hardiness zones are 5b and 6a.